QueenOvSwords/home-labs/Port Scanning Detection.md

 ![](screenshots/port-scanning/nmap-scan.png)

-Checking `/var/log/syslog` confirmed that the logging rules works, showing 12 log entries with the `"SYN_SCAN_ATTEMPT"` prefix and the port number that was scanned.
+Checking `/var/log/syslog` confirmed that the logging rule works, showing 12 log entries with the `"SYN_SCAN_ATTEMPT"` prefix and the port number that was scanned.

 ![](screenshots/port-scanning/manual-detection.png)